vildekristine99/DAT110-oblig2/README.md

 2. Implement the storage of topics and subscriptions in the broker, and the processing of publish-subscribe messages received from connected clients.

-3. Application of the PB-MOM for implementing a small IoT system in which a sensor publishes the current temperature on a temperature topic to which a display is describing (see also lab-exercises from earlier weeks).
+3. Application of the PB-MOM for implementing a small IoT system in which a sensor publishes the current temperature on a temperature topic to which a display is describing (see also lab-exercises from earlier weeks and project 1).

-4. Experiment with PB-MOM for implementing the ChApp (Chat Application) where users can send short messages to each other via topics.
+4. Experiment with PB-MOM for implementing the ChApp (Chat Social Network Application) where users can send short messages to each other via topics.

 5. Extend the broker from being single-threaded to being multi-threaded having a thread for handling each connected client.